 Progression of our product candidates through the clinical development process is dependent upon our trials indicating our product candidates have adequate safety and efficacy in the patients being treated by achieving pre-determined safety and efficacy endpoints according to the clinical trial protocols.
-Failure to achieve either of these in any of our programs, including BCX4161 and our second generation HAE product candidates, could result in delays in our trials or require the performance of additional unplanned trials.
+Failure to achieve any of these endpoints in any of our programs, including avoralstat, BCX7353 and our other rare disease product candidates, could result in delays in our trials or require the performance of additional unplanned trials.
 This could result in delays in the development of our product candidates and could result in significant unexpected costs or the termination of programs.